Payment of Wages: Utah

 - Utah employers must provide employees with a statement of the deductions made from their paychecks each pay period in which deductions are made.
 See Pay Statement Requirements.

 - How soon a terminated employee must be paid his or her final pay, including accrued vacation time, depends on whether the termination is voluntary or involuntary.
+The termination pay requirements do not apply to the commissioned-based portion of the earnings of sales agents under certain circumstances.
 See Termination Pay.

 - Wages are considered abandoned property if they are unclaimed by an employee for one year.
 Employers' responsibilities include notifying affected employees, and filing reports and remitting unclaimed amounts to the Utah State Treasurer.
 See Unclaimed Wages.